DiiiaZoTe/redis-rate-limit/README.md

 <div align="center">
-  <h1>redis-rate-limit</h1>
+  <h1>@diiiazote/redis-rate-limit</h1>
   <b>v1.0.0</b>
   <p>A simple rate limiter for Redis using ioredis</p>
 </div>

 ---

-Redis-rate-limit is an easy-to-use rate limiting library built for Node.js applications that rely on Redis for managing rate limits across distributed systems or single server setups.
+@diiiazote/redis-rate-limit is an easy-to-use rate limiting library built for Node.js applications that rely on Redis for managing rate limits across distributed systems or single server setups.
 It utilizes ioredis for seamless integration with Redis and provides an developer friendly implemenation to manage request rates per identifier (e.g., user IP).

 ---